Giorgio Morandi: Biography

-From 1928, Morandi exhibited his work in both Italian and foreign cities.
-He participated in some of the Venice Biennale exhibitions—where, in 1948, he won first prize for painting—and in the Rome Quadriennale.
+From 1928, Morandi exhibited his work in Italy and abroad.
+He participated in some of the Venice Biennale exhibitions—where, in 1948, he won first prize for painting—and in the Rome Quadriennale, in 1931 and 1935.
 In 1929, he illustrated the work Il sole a picco by Vincenzo Cardarelli, winner of the Premio Bagutta.
 From 1930 to 1956, Morandi was a professor of etching at Accademia di Belle Arti.
 He visited Paris for the first time in 1956, and in 1957 he won the grand prize at the São Paulo Art Biennial.

-Quiet and polite, both in his private and public life, Morandi was much talked about in Bologna for his enigmatic yet very optimistic personality.
-He lived on Via Fondazza, in Bologna, with his three sisters: Anna, Dina, and Maria Teresa.

-Morandi died of lung cancer on June 18, 1964.
-He is buried in the Certosa di Bologna in the family tomb together with his three sisters.
+Morandi died of lung cancer on June 18, 1964 at age 73.
+He is buried in the Certosa di Bologna in the family tomb, together with his three sisters.
 On the tomb is a portrait of him by Giacomo Manzù.

 Legacy

 Throughout his career, Morandi concentrated almost exclusively on still lifes and landscapes, except for a few self-portraits.
-With great sensitivity to tone, color, and compositional balance, he would depict the same familiar bottles and vases again and again in paintings notable for their simplicity of execution.
+With great sensitivity to tone, colour, and compositional balance, he would depict the same familiar bottles and vases again and again in paintings notable for their simplicity of execution.
 A prolific painter, he completed some 1,350 oil paintings.
-He also executed 133 etchings, a significant body of work in its own right, and his drawings and watercolors often approach abstraction in their economy of means.
-He explained: "What interests me most is expressing what's in nature, in the visible world, that is."
+He also executed 133 etchings, which constitute a significant body of work in their own right, and drawings and watercolours which approach abstraction in their economy of means.
+He explained: "I believe that my temperament, my nature inclined towards contemplation, has led me to these results [...]
+Expressing what is in nature, that is, in the visible world, is what most interests me."

 Morandi was perceived as one of the few Italian artists of his generation to have escaped the taint of fascism, and to have evolved a style of pure pictorial values congenial to modernist abstraction.
-Through his simple and repetitive motifs and economical use of color, value, and surface, Morandi became a prescient and important forerunner of Minimalism.
+Through his simple and repetitive motifs and economical use of color, value, and surface, Morandi became a prescient and important forerunner of minimalism.
+Artists who have cited Morandi's work as an influence include Philip Guston, Vija Celmins, Wayne Thiebaud, Edmund de Waal, Joseph Cornell, Louise Nevelson, and Stanley Whitney, as well as architect Frank Gehry.